Last updated: 25 September, 2020

 A monitoring committee made up of members of Sciences Po’s management meets daily to review the situation and the needs of all of our communities, in France and abroad.

-- Wash your hands very regularly and use a hydro-alcoholic solution;
+- Wash your hands very regularly or use a hydro-alcoholic solution before and after manipulating your mask;

 - When greeting, do not shake hands and avoid hugging or kissing;